-Approximately 40% of the Duncan Family Institute's portfolio investment is targeted towards research infrastructure, a critical but severely underfunded area essential for scientists to compete successfully for external funding from NIH, NCI and other peer-reviewed funding sources.
-The Institute has created or expanded four research resources to support cancer prevention and risk assessment studies.
+Approximately 40% of the Duncan Family Institute's portfolio investment is targeted towards research infrastructure, a critical but severely underfunded area essential for scientists to compete successfully for extramural funding.
+The Institute has created seven resources to support cancer prevention and risk assessment studies.

 Since the summer of 2001, The University of Texas MD Anderson Cancer Center has been conducting a long-term health study of individuals of Mexican origin living in Harris county, Texas.
 This population is undergoing dramatic social change due to recent immigration and inter-generational acculturation with the construct of the family and community setting.
 By developing and sustaining this cohort of study participants, researchers are able to study the behavioral and genetic risk factors for cancer and intervention strategies to mitigate that risk for cancer-related morbidity and mortality among Mexican Americans.
 Teams of researchers enroll participants in the study, collect information about their date and place of birth, current home environment, familial and social support systems, economic and other resources, health status and family history of disease.
 As new research ideas emerge, study participants are invited to provide additional information, such as diet and smoking habits.
 Long-term population studies can extend forward for 40 years or more, providing important information on how factors including tobacco use, weight change, physical activity, exposure to chemicals, and many other factors influence health.
 With Duncan Family Institute funds, scientists are able to continue study participant recruitment and to do so at an accelerated pace, further expanding this resource and ensuring its ongoing viability as a "laboratory" for research studies in Mexican American population.

-Co-directors: Lorna McNeill, Ph.D., Associate Professor, Health Disparities
+Director: Lorna McNeill, Ph.D., Associate Professor, Health Disparities Research

 Director: Sharon Giordano, M.D., M.P.H., Professor, Health Services Research